Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 He was running around telling people how much he likes being president and how good at it he is.

-I mean, they are in the tank for Obama, and they're going to read this, and they're going to see that Obama's devoted to all these trivialities and inconsequential things, and not spending any time whatsoever on things that truly affect the country.
+I mean, they are in the tank for Obama, and they're going to read this, and they're going to see that Obama's devoted to all these trivialities and inconsequential things and not spending any time whatsoever on things that truly affect the country.

 While everybody thinks he's got his sleeves rolled up and is working hard on this stuff, this story in the New York Times actually does convey the impression he doesn't care much.

-And my friends, uh this is why I have feared that many of Obama's policies are oriented purposely for the outcome that we've got.
+And my friends, this is why I have feared that many of Obama's policies are oriented purposely for the outcome that we've got.

-He started the ball rolling, unemployment getting worse, family income dropping, spending up.
+Unemployment getting worse, family income dropping, spending up.

 He started that ball rolling.